Fgura: History

 Before World War II, Fgura was a rural village that consisted of a few scattered farmhouses, of which there remains practically nothing, situated near the new church, near the new school and on St. Thomas Street.
 There were 20 families and the people of this town were farmers.

 After the Second World War, the Carmelite Fathers were entrusted with the spiritual needs of the community.
 The Carmelite Fathers arrived in Fgura on 14 December 1945, where they built a new church and convent, which were inaugurated in November 1950, in the presence of Prime Minister Enrico Mizzi.
 Before Fgura was declared a parish on 21 January 1965, it was a suburb of Tarxien.

 Lying inland from the Three Cities, Fgura was influenced by the growth of the Malta Dockyards, especially after World War II.
 Much of Fgura was built around the 1960s and 1980s.

+The first official document referring to Fgura as a locality was the Malta Census of 1967.

 As the population grew, the need arose for the building of a new modern church.
 The new church was inaugurated on 25 May 1988 and was consecrated by Archbishop Joseph Mercieca on 1 February 1990.

+Demographics

+The population of Fgura was 13,886 in July 2024.
+This included 7,103 males and 6,783 females; 11,314 Maltese nationals and 2,572 foreign nationals.